kturchik/Workshop-1/README.md

 CHECKPOINT - Select the Play button, our moles should now smoothly spawn and retreat back into their holes
 	     We should also be able to click on our moles to make them turn red

+ADDENDUM:
+--Post Workshop Practice--
+Right click somewhere in the Hierarchy, create a Text Field for the score by going to UI --> Text
+	Double click on the newly created canvas to align the camera with the UI canvas (it has huge dimensions but shrinks to the size of the camera when we run the game)
+	Click on the Text box and drag it to the top left corner of the canvas (Or set the position to (-260, 170, 0)) Rename the Text box in the Inspector to Score
+	Go to the Text script component in the Inspector and change the Font Style to Bold and the Font Size to 20 In the Text field replace "New Text" with "Score: " Click on Add Component and search for the "Score" script, click on the script to add it to the text box

+Create a duplicate of the Score text box by right clicking on it or selecting it a pressing Control + D
+	Rename the duplicate to Timer
+	Reposition the Timer text box to the right side of the screen (Try the position (260, 170, 0)) In the Text field replace "Score : " with "Timer: " Click on Add Component and search for the "Timer" script, click on the script to add it to the text box

+Check out the comments in each of the scripts to find out what every line of code does

+--Done--
+Enjoy the game!!!
+Happy Groundhogs Day! :)